Everything to know about the 2021 Oscars

 Stay tuned for more info on how to watch the Oscars if you don't have cable.

-The Oscars went without a host the last two years, but it remains to be seen if the Academy will continue that this year as well.
+The Oscars went without a host the last two years, and the Academy has not announced a host for the 2021 ceremony.

 Who will be there?

 Last year's acting winners — Joaquin Phoenix, Renee Zellweger, Brad Pitt and Laura Dern — will be on hand to present, as will Bong Joon Ho, Angela Bassett, Halle Berry, Don Cheadle, Bryan Cranston, Harrison Ford, Regina King, Marlee Matlin, Rita Moreno, Reese Witherspoon, and Zendaya.
-More special guests are still to be announced.
+The Academy later announced that Riz Ahmed and Viola Davis (both acting nominees this year for Sound of Metal and Ma Rainey's Black Bottom, respectively) would round out the show's all-star cast.

 Who is nominated?